-Trapper Creek is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Trapper Creek isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Trapper Creek are a mix of both white- and blue-collar jobs.
 Overall, Trapper Creek is a town of sales and office workers, service providers and managers.
 There are especially a lot of people living in Trapper Creek who work in sales jobs (18.12%), management occupations (18.12%) and food service (14.77%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 40.94% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle